3DPrintDemon/Demon_KLIPPER_Essentials/README.md

 - Fully conditional homing, don't home again if you don't have to!

-- If you have a chamber or printer enclosure with a temperature sensor the maco can be set to use it for heat soaking the printer.
+- If you have a chamber or printer enclosure with a temperature sensor the macro can be set to use it for heat soaking the printer.

 - If you have a chamber or printer enclosure with a cooling fan then there are settings for when the fan comes on for each filament to help maintain the correct temperature!